sudorobotics/SudoFlex/README.md

   sudo chmod a+rw /dev/ttyUSB0
   ```
 # Examples
+7 introductory examples are prepared for a gentle introduction to SFB1.
+Json files of the examples can be found under the "examples" folder.
+These examples demonstrate the basic I/O and communication features of SFB1.
+After this introduction, SFB1 user manual should be used for detailed information about other blocks board features.

 ## 1-Led blink
 In this example, a led blinks at sampling frequency.
 DO block is used to drive the led which is connceted to pin-0 (DO0).
 NOT block is used to toggle the led state.